 Less than two weeks later, the same officers carried out a cruelty investigation at a breeding/boarding facility in Surrey, where 82 animals in distress – 67 Persian and short-haired exotic cats, 12 dogs and three puppies – were seized.
 In both investigations, ringworm had spread amongst the animals, requiring the Vancouver and Surrey facilities to close to the public for nearly two months so that staff could contain and treat the highly infectious disease.
 “It was really phenomenal how our staff, volunteers and supporters came together to ensure that these animals had everything they needed to survive and recover,” says Moriarty.
 “It was a huge effort, but it was so wonderful to see them improve each day and to blossom under the love and care they received.”

 In addition to providing a safe and happy new life for the 148 animals, the two large-scale seizures drew attention to the suffering inflicted upon animals by puppy mills and unscrupulous breeders, says Moriarty.
 On Feb.
 13 the provincial government announced it is consulting with stakeholders on new licensing and inspection rules for dog and cat breeders in B.C.
 “Having a system to license, monitor and uphold animal welfare standards for B.C. breeders is a critical step, and one that we have been advocating for some time,” says Moriarty.
 But she adds that it is equally important to ensure that those seeking to purchase puppies or kittens are well-educated about the difference between a good breeder and one who is breeding for profit without regard for the health and welfare of the animals in their care.
 “If we can stop people from inadvertently supporting this industry, it will go a long way to shutting down substandard breeding facilities in our province,” she says.
-“We urge people to visit our website for information on how to spot an unscrupulous breeder and to call our animal cruelty hotline, 1-855-622-7722, if you see anything that seems suspicious to you.”
+“We urge people to visit our website for information on how to spot an unscrupulous breeder and to call our Animal Helpline at 1-855-622-7722, if you see anything that seems suspicious to you.”